UAce/UAce.github.io/_posts/2021-03-24-init-vs-systemd-what-is-an-init-daemon.md

 WantedBy=multi-user.target
 ```

 I will discuss more about how to create a service with Systemd in another article.
-Once you have your service file, you can start, stop and restart your service by using the `systemctl` command.
+Once you have your service file, you can start, stop and restart your service using the `systemctl` command.

 ## Conclusion
 Init and Systemd are both init daemons but it is better to use the latter since it is commonly used in recent Linux Distros.
-My next topic will be about creating Systemd services.
+Init uses `service` whereas Systemd uses `systemctl` to manage Linux services.

 🐢